Examples

 }

-This dialect specifies a CSV file using semicolons as delimiters, with headers in the first row and lines starting with # treated as comments.
+This file dialect specifies a CSV file using semicolons as delimiters, with headers in the first row and lines starting with # treated as comments.

 Fairspec Data Schema defines the structure and validation rules for JSON data.
 Here's an example schema for a research instrument configuration: